 She loved the lens and when his pupils dilated.
-Time asked much of nothing since movies had swept Blake into his fantasy realm, and his desire to be there forced floods of ideas upon ideas until they became one voice.
+Time asked much of nothing since movies had swept Blake into his fantasy realm, and his desire to be there forced floods of ideas until they became one voice.
 Something had possessed him, finally.
-Family felt it had taken hold of him; he would point it out awkwardly on family nights and laugh.
+Family felt something otherworldly had taken hold of him.
+He would point it out awkwardly on family nights and laugh about himself.
 His uncle, with jealous guilt, bought him the lens for the camera his grandfather had given him a year before.

 Outside the world felt sick, but inside shadows hid from the light of his lens, her eyes said so.
 He had genius or else she had never seen herself before, her smile said so.
 Her tight-lipped, egotistical face sent him wild with a lifeforce that would be bursting out onto his movie screen before too long.
 The world would bear witness to how he made something unsound appear found and glow with the wonder of what was waiting to blossom underneath.